ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Before using Libertine on your device, be aware that there are limitations to the usability of packages.

-- Software that is not designed with a mobile use-case in mind will be difficult to use due to lack of touchscreen support, scaling and other UI issues.
+- Software that is not designed with a mobile use-case in mind may be difficult to use due to lack of touchscreen support, scaling and other UI issues.
 - Applications will not run in the background in Libertine, hence it is not a solution to run server software on your phone.

 Manage containers